DJ1070/Bank_Churner/README.md

 # Bank_Churner

-This is a typical classification task:
+This is a typical classification task: Can bank churners be predicted with a high accuracy and Kappa?